AGlass0fMilk/mbed-mcuboot-blinky/README.md

 ### Application Header Info

-When deciding what to boot/update, the mcuboot bootloader looks at an installed application's header info (type-length-value formatted data that is prepended to the application binary before the application's start address).
-It uses this header info to validate there is a bootable image installed in the "slot" and optionally to verify the image's digital signature before booting.
+When deciding what to boot/update, the mcuboot bootloader looks at an installed application's header info, which is a special struct prepended to the application binary.
+It uses this header info to validate there is a bootable image installed in the "slot".
+There are also type-length-value (TLV) encoded pieces of information following the application binary called the "application trailer".
+These TLV encoded values include things like a digital signature and SHA hash, among other things.
+See mcuboot documentation for more information.

-By default, this header is configured to be 1kB in size.
-This is probably way more than needed in most cases and can be adjusted using the configuration parameter `mcuboot.header_size`.
-This value should be aligned on 4-byte boundaries.
+By default, this header is configured to be 4kB in size. ~~This is probably way more than needed in most cases and can be adjusted using the configuration parameter `mcuboot.header_size`.
+This value should be aligned on 4-byte boundaries.~~ **NOTE:** Due to the way the FlashIAP block device currently works while erasing, the header_size should be configured to be the size of an erase sector (4kB in the case of an nRF52840).
+Erasing using the FlashIAPBlockDevice only works if the given address is erase-sector aligned!

 This header prepended to the application hex during the signing process (explained later).
+The trailer is also appended to the application hex during signing.

-Please note: the bootloader size should be restricted to ensure it does not collide with the application header info.
-For example, if the application start address is set to `0x20000` and the header size is `0x400`, the bootloader size should be restricted to at most `0x20000 - 0x400 = 0x1FC00`.
+~~Please note: the bootloader size should be restricted to ensure it does not collide with the application header info.
+For example, if the application start address is set to `0x20000` and the header size is `0x400`, the bootloader size should be restricted to at most `0x20000 - 0x400 = 0x1FC00`.~~ **NOTE:** Currently, the bootloader size should be restricted to match the application start address.
+This could cause issues if the bootloader fills this space exactly (and overwrites the application header area).
+Potential solution: Add `MBED_CONF_MCUBOOT_HEADER_SIZE` to `POST_APPLICATION_ADDR` to get the actual start address of the application...

 ### Primary Application